lderr4/Ski-Resort-Weather-Dashboard/README.md

 docker-compose up
 ```

-Getting access to the Mage Instance inside the Virtual Machine:
+Getting external access to the Mage Instance inside the Virtual Machine:

 1. Go to the Virtual Machine in Google Cloud Console.
 2. Network Interfaces --> nic0